 Administrative Law, 3 credits (LAW 715)

 A study of the law of the administrative state.
 This course will consider the processes that state and federal agencies follow in issuing regulations and resolving disputes, as well as the constitutional, statutory, and judicial restraints on those processes.

 ADR Representation, 3 credits (LAW 784)

 Lawyers today represent clients in many different forums and in most every setting there is an ADR component.
 Often mediation and arbitration are part of the system either by court order, by contract, or by agreement.
 This course focuses on advocacy skills used in various ADR forms - primarily on representation in mediation and arbitration.
 Students will also consider developing ADR case law, its implications for practice, and will develop an understanding of other ADR processes including Summary Jury and Mini Trial.
 Students will review and draft ADR clauses.
 This course includes lecture, group work, and case simulations, as students will participate as both representing lawyer and in other roles in mediations and arbitrations.
-It is anticipated that other Elon Law students, likely from the Negotiation and winter Mediation course, may participate in the case simulations.

 Advanced Criminal Procedure, 3 credits (LAW 735)